mikolan/CurseBreaker/README.md

 The latest release can be found [here](https://github.com/AcidWeb/CurseBreaker/releases/latest).

 ## USAGE
-Should be pretty self-explanatory.
-Place **CurseBreaker** EXE inside directory containing `Wow.exe` and start it up.\
+Run CurseBreaker from the directory containing `Wow.exe`.
 Already installed addons will not be recognized by **CurseBreaker** and they need to be reinstalled.\
 Both _Retail_ and _Classic_ clients are supported.
 The client version is detected automatically.\
 By default **CurseBreaker** create backups of entire `WTF` directory.